Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves: Simulated Studies

+We consider three different Dirichlet priors for the weights $w_i$.
+We set ${\mathbf{\alpha}}=(\alpha_0, \alpha_1, \alpha_2)=$ $ (0.01, 0.01, 0.01)$ (Pr1), $(0.05, 0.01, 0.01)$ (Pr2) and $(0.1, 0.01, 0.01)$ (Pr3).
 Basically, we want a prior distribution for the weights that is robust, under different characteristics of the data set, to only detect significant levels of asymmetry.
-As a reference, values of $|\gamma|$ smaller than 0.4 are considered a insignificant level of asymmetry and a clear significant level is observed for $|\gamma|>0.9$ (see Figure \ref{figasm} in Appendix A).
-Tables \ref{tab:Symmetric1k} to \ref{tab:Symmetric10k} (resp.
-Table \ref{tab:As1k} to \ref{tab:As10k}) present the posterior mean of ${\bf{Z}}$ and of the skewness parameter $\gamma$ of the most likely model for the first (resp., second) scenario and $J=1000$ to $10000$, respectively.
-Results indicate a similar performance of the proposed model under the two asymmetric Dirichlet priors which assume ${\bf{\alpha}}=$ $(0.05, 0.01, 0.01)$ and $(0.1, 0.01, 0.01)$.
-These two priors are more efficient to detect significant levels of asymmetry than the one assuming a symmetric Dirichlet prior with ${\bf{\alpha}}= (0.01,0.01,0.01)$.
+As a reference, Figure \ref{figasm} shows that values of $|\gamma|$ smaller than 0.4 are considered a insignificant level of asymmetry and a clear significant level is observed for $|\gamma|>0.9$.

-Estimation of the latent traits and item parameters under the proposed model which assumes Dirichlet prior with ${\bf{\alpha}}=(0.05, 0.01, 0.01)$ in the scenario with only asymmetric items are presented in Figures \ref{fig:APriorb}, \ref{fig:BPriorb} and \ref{fig:ThetaPriorb} and show a good recovery of the true values of the parameters.
+Results for the first scenario show that the 2PCSNO model is more efficient, in the sense of classifying item with negligible levels of asymmetry as symmetric ones, when asymmetric priors (Pr2 and Pr3) for the weights are considered.
+As it has been previously discussed, this contributes for model parsimony without compromising the model fit.
+For those two priors, most of the items with $\gamma<0.4$ were detected as symmetric and most of the asymmetric items with highest asymmetry ($\gamma>0.6$) were correctly detected as asymmetric.
+The highly asymmetric items were also detected as asymmetric when using the Pr1 prior.

+For the dataset with only symmetric items, the proportion of items correctly detected as symmetric are 0.6, 1, 1, for $J=1000$, 0.65, 0.95, 0.975, for $J=3000$ and 0.8, 1, 1, for $J=10000$, under prior specifications Pr1, Pr2 and Pr3, respectively.

+Figures \ref{fig2} to \ref{fig1} show the true values and posterior estimates for the discrimination, difficulty, abilities and skewness parameters, when a Dirichlet$(0.1, 0.01, 0.01)$ prior is assumed for the weights, for the first and second scenarios, respectively.
+The 2PCSNO has a very good performance in recovering the true parameters in both scenarios and for all three sample sizes.
+In particular, the model is efficient to correctly identify the items' skewness status even when the true model is the symmetric one.

+Results show a clear impact of the sample size in the estimation of the curves' skewness.
+We reinforce that by showing results for $J=500$ for the dataset with mostly (27) asymmetric items.
+Note from Figure \ref{fig3} that only very high levels of asymmetry are detected.